 Accreditations, Affiliations, & Authorizations

-- Grace College and Theological Seminary is accredited by the Higher Learning Commission, a regional accreditation agency recognized by the U.S. Department of Education.
+- Grace College and Theological Seminary is accredited by the Higher Learning Commission, an institutional accreditation agency recognized by the U.S. Department of Education.

 - Grace Theological Seminary is accredited by the Association of Theological Schools.